Financing a Dental Practice Acquisition

 Thorough location research ensures your new practice is situated in an area with sufficient demand potential to sustain your envisioned practice size.
 Choose the right location based on rigorous research for a solid foundation to build a thriving new patient base over time.
 Here’s how to do it:

 A comprehensive business plan is essential for convincing lenders to finance new dental practice startups.
 Demonstrate expertise in all aspects of dental practice management to mitigate the perceived risk associated with starting a new practice.
 A polished, thoughtful business plan addresses any concerns and strengthens your case for financing.
-Create it by:
+Create it by doing the following:

 Convince lenders to finance your start-up costs by showing them conservative cost projections and realistic revenue assumptions.
 Your financial diligence must account for the lead time needed to establish a sustainable patient base.
 Accurate cost and revenue projections demonstrate expertise critical for securing start-up financing.